leetcode-roulette/backend-services/src/services/tags/README.md

 This will install the required dependencies on your local machine followed by building the source code to a `dist` folder and running the server code in the `dist/index.js` file.

 ### Prerequisites
-Before running the Tags Scraper service locally, the following steps will need to be taken to ensure the needed software will be installed or set up.
+Before running the Tags Service locally, the following steps will need to be taken to ensure the needed software will be installed or set up.

 * Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [NodeJS](https://nodejs.dev/en/learn/how-to-install-nodejs/)
+* Install [MongoDB](https://www.mongodb.com/docs/manual/installation/) or [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/lp/try4) and setup using the provided [instructions](https://www.mongodb.com/docs/atlas/getting-started/)
 * Install and setup [Kafka](https://kafka.apache.org/quickstart)
+* Follow the instructions in the [leetcode-roulette/backend-services/src/services/tagsScraper](https://github.com/leetcode-roulette/backend-services/src/services/tagsScraper) service to populate the database with the needed resources.

+### Initial Configuration
+Before starting, you'll need to configure the mongoose database connection string.
+This can be done by creating a `.env` file in the root directory of the project.
+In the `.env` file, be sure to specify a connection string named `MONGO_CONNECTION_STRING`.

+#### Examples:
+* ***MONGO_CONNECTION_STRING***: "mongodb://localhost:27017/myDB"

 ## Developing
 To begin development on this project, make sure to make the needed configurations and run `npm install` to get the needed packages for the project.
 Finally, run the `npm run dev` command to deploy a local development environment on your local machine.